shypre/cplusplus/README.txt

-A folder for some scrap code that I write for fun
+A folder for code that I write for fun